 Lovevery Playthings are designed to encourage open-ended play, which means they can take on new meaning as your child grows.
 Reintroduce a beloved toy from a baby or toddler Kit, and your two-year-old will keep finding new and creative ways to play ❤️

-Here are new ways to enjoy Lovevery Playthings from past kits:
+Here are new ways to enjoy Lovevery toys from past kits:

 Now that your child is able to identify more colors, the Rainbow Spinner provides a fun, randomized way of practicing color-matching.
 Here are a few ways to use it: